 The Associated Press Election Transparency Project

-The AP has worked with the Yale Media Freedom & Information Access Clinic and Protect Democracy to create legal memos outlining journalists’ legal rights to observe election processes in nine key battleground states: Arizona, Florida, Georgia, Michigan, North Carolina, Ohio, Pennsylvania, Texas, and Wisconsin.
+In preparation for the 2020 election, the AP worked with the Yale Media Freedom & Information Access Clinic and Protect Democracy to create legal memos outlining journalists’ legal rights to observe election processes in nine key battleground states: Arizona, Florida, Georgia, Michigan, North Carolina, Ohio, Pennsylvania, Texas, and Wisconsin.

 We’re making the memos available to journalists and the public here.